NavyaG-lab/Tech-writer/cli_examples.md

 ### Manually run cluster scale up job

 Occasionally airflow may fail to run a cluster scale up job, which will cause a job to take way longer than usual because it doesn't have enough machines.
-When this happens (instructions on verifying [this here](ops_how_to.md#checking-status-of-cluster-up-and-down-scales)), you may want to manaully run the scale up.
+When this happens (instructions on verifying [this here](ops_how_to.md#checking-status-of-cluster-up-and-down-scales)), you may want to manually run the scale up.

 ```shell
 nu datainfra sabesp -- --aurora-stack=<stack> jobs create <env> scale-ec2-<job-name> NODE_COUNT=<nodes> SLAVE_TYPE=<job-name> --filename scale-ec2 --job-version"scale_cluster=<version>"